darkdrago74/theSmallComparator/Calibration.md

 2. Compare against reference measurements
 3. Document accuracy improvements
 4. Store verification results in calibration file

+**Verification of Squareness Correction:**
+- Use a calibrated square to check 90° angles
+- Measure diagonal of a square drawn on the machine to verify consistent measurements
+- Measure multiple rectangles/squares at different positions to ensure calibration is uniform

 ## Recommended Calibration Schedule